-The U.S. Consumer Product Safety Commission and all ATV manufacturers recommends that no one under the age of 16 drives an ATV having an engine higher than 90 cc.
+The U.S. Consumer Product Safety Commission and all ATV manufacturers recommends that no one under the age of 16 drives an ATV general use model (G).
 Even though a child may be within the age group for which this vehicle is recommended, he may not have the skills, abilities, or judgment needed to operate this vehicle safely and may be involved in a serious accident.

-2-UP models: No one under 12 should be riding on this vehicle.
-The passenger must be capable of keeping his feet on the footrests and his hands on grab handles at all times when he is seated on the vehicle.
+2-UP models: The passenger must be capable of keeping his feet on the footrests and his hands on grab handles at all times when he is seated on the vehicle.